jkendall327/dotnet-explanations/coredocs/index.md

 ## What topics will you cover?
 I plan to provide a broad overview of as much of .NET as I can.
 I do not aim to provide technical or authoritative explanations on any one topic.
 My hope is that a newcomer to the field can read my page on a topic that seems interesting to them, get a good rough understanding of what it's all about, and then jump into more formal sources (like Microsoft's official documentation or a Manning Press book) with confidence.

+This is intended to cover topics which I think are commonly or easily misunderstood, so I won't explain fundamental programming concepts like variables or for-loops.

 In no particular order, topics I'd like to cover include:
 * C#
     * [Interfaces](interfaces.md) (incomplete!)